 Rebecca: How does it feel to have Chicago playing such a large role in your life?
 How is it shifting you?

-Marcus: I’ve always wanted to have a theater home, very much in the model of Shakespeare where you have one place, you have a group of actors, and you write for a city.
+Marcus: I’ve always wanted to have a theatre home, very much in the model of Shakespeare where you have one place, you have a group of actors, and you write for a city.
 I’m a homebody.
 I like to be in one place and sit for awhile and take it all in.
 I think that for me to survive up until this point I’ve had to take gigs wherever they were.
 I’m looking forward to resting at a specific location for awhile and really both learning and giving back to the city.
 I’ve always wanted to write about Oakland, because that’s where I’m born and raised.
-There are no theaters in Oakland, it’s a protest town.
+There are no theatres in Oakland, it’s a protest town.
 There’s a lot of revolutionaries and progressives there and they are doing a lot of great work.
 But what Chicago offers me is the love I’ve always wanted to tell about my own city where I grew up.
 It feels the same but also it challenges me to get outside my own experience.
 It’s making me a better writer because I can’t rely on my old tricks.
 I have to engage people, I have to run the risk of not being well received.
 Chicago’s so diverse, everybody’s so different—there’s class, there’s race, there’s sexual identity, faith and religion—all of these things play into who you are talking to, so I couldn’t rely on any of my old tricks as a community person or an interviewer or a playwright.
 It’s challenging me and also forcing me to grow as a writer.
 All to say that I’m really excited about this opportunity.
 So far it’s been phenomenal.

 Marcus Gardley’s works, such as The Gospel of Lovingkindness, are gaining national prominence, attracting audiences of various ages and backgrounds.
 By combining music, poetry, and political commentary, each play deeply affects viewers, evoking assorted emotions and reflections.